bgoral/bgoral.github.io/content/posts/2020-12-30-fallacies.md

 #### What helps
-- Continous threat model analysis and identify solutions/mitigations
+- Continuous threat model analysis and identify solutions/mitigations
-- Using security principles / practises when designing and implementing systems considering cost & benefits
+- Using security principles / practices when designing and implementing systems considering cost & benefits
 - Transparency to business, Law and HR.